 It’s a sad day in Houston, but a great day at Karbach.
 News was released at 9:51am today by Houston Business Journal: Karbach Bought out by Anheuser Busch.
 That’s not how they worded it, though.

 As a business owner, I couldn’t be happier for them.
 It’s kinda annoying when craft beer people get bitter and talk trash when breweries sell out.
 If you had a family and some big time business threw a couple million at you, you’d sell out too!

 But the other side of the coin has me pissed like everybody else.
-“If you can’t beat ’em, join ’em” is trash, and with their aggressive growth, they could’ve definitely expanded without selling to AB-Inbev.
+“If you can’t beat ’em, join ’em” sucks, and with their aggressive growth, they could’ve definitely expanded without selling to AB-Inbev.
 It just would’ve taken longer.

-As long as the recipes don’t suffer, I might drink their beer every now and again (when I’m somewhere that doesn’t offer a true-craft option), but since Karbach was bought out by Anheuser-Busch, we damn sure won’t be writing about it.
-I might still review the stuff I have waiting around in my fridge, but only because I know it’s untainted!
+As long as the recipes don’t suffer, I’ll probably drink their beer every now and again (when I’m somewhere that doesn’t offer a true-craft option).

-It’ll probably hurt their business a little bit in the beginning, as the aforementioned backlash and bad PR rolls out, but 90% of people won’t know, and Karbach will be reaching a much bigger audience, so they’ll be selling more beer.
+It’ll probably hurt their business a little bit in the beginning, as the aforementioned backlash and bad PR rolls out through Houston, but 90% of people won’t know, and Karbach will be reaching a much bigger audience, so they’ll be selling more beer in short order.
 Duh.
-Those 90% of people will still see that tap handle or 6 pack and get it, thinking it’s the same craft they’ve known and loved, and they’ll still drink it up.
-It’ll never truly be the same beer, though.
+Those 90% of people will still see that tap handle or 6 pack and get it, and they’ll still drink it up.

 The following is what Houston Business Journal reported: